R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 This section describes how to build and run the sample in other [enclave modes](enclave-modes.md), namely simulation, debug, and release.

-Only the release mode provides confidential guarantees of SGX.
 You can learn to develop enclaves on Windows, macOS, or Linux.
 However, to develop secure Conclave applications, you must use Linux 5.11 or higher, which has in-kernel SGX support.

 *Check these [system requirements](enclave-modes.md#system-requirements) for each enclave mode.*